 Why go?
-This unique bar boasts a glass roof that opens to the sky during the summer, chalk-graffitied walls and more mezcal than you could consume in a lifetime.
-Sip it by itself for the best effect.
+This one-of-a-kind bar boasts a glass roof that opens to the sky during summer, chalk-graffitied walls and more mezcal than you could consume in a lifetime.
+Have it by itself for the best results.

-Don't miss?
-After quaffing as many mezcal shots as you can manage, rest your head in one of the hotel rooms, where decor matches that of its vibrant mezcaleria.
+Don’t miss?
+After quaffing as many mezcal shots as you can manage, bed down in one of the hotel rooms, where the vibrant décor matches that downstairs.

 What is it?
 The chance to play the much-loved summer game in one of the capital’s most popular spots.

 Why go?
-Old or young, pétanque is a real joy to watch and play in Paris.
-As the temperature hots up, watch as the whole city gets ready to aim and shoot.
-The sandy banks of the canal remain one of the must-play spots.
+Whatever your age, pétanque is a real joy to watch and play in Paris.
+As temperatures shoot up, watch as the whole city gets ready to aim and shoot.
+The sandy banks of the canal remain one of the city’s best playing spots.

 Don’t miss?
 If you haven’t got your own, borrow balls (and grab a drink) from Bar Ourcq.